+Becica reports that he spends most of his time working on celebrating DID YOU KNOW?
 In 1979, Lafayette began offering travel abroad during Interim Session, held every year between the fall and spring semesters, as a way to further enrich education for students. co-authored A Tale of Two Immigrants with his wife, Gerda.
 This self-published story highlights the difficulties of traveling across the Iron Curtain.
-Hal Crane '68 Crane and Barbara have been living in Marlboro, N.J., for over 40 years.
+Hal Crane '68 - G. David Foster '65 wrote this about the Outing Club's trip to the White Mountains in 1970: "Someone tried to use an air mattress and discovered they are too stiff to inflate at sub-zero temperatures."
+(Lafayette Alumnus, April 1970) Crane and Barbara have been living in Marlboro, N.J., for over 40 years.
 The couple travels as much as they can.
 In the last year they traveled to Israel three times-twice for two weeks at a time and once on a cruise ship.
 In fall 2022, they were in the southern part of the country where they had spent very little time previously.
 They were amazed at the quantity and quality of produce and vegetables growing in the dry Negev desert under extremely harsh conditions.
 Recently, they took a cruise to Norway and Scotland from Amsterdam.
 Their ship went above the Arctic Circle to the most northerly city in Europe, where the sun doesn't set in the summer.
 In June, Crane got closer to his goal of seeing all 50 U.S. states.
 When he reaches the 50th he intends to reconnect with Emmet White and Gordon Mau.
 Tom Greenbaum '64 Entering his 80s, Greenbaum still works full time.
 He is the vice president of sales and marketing for Audio Help Hearing Centers, audiologists/hearing doctors in New York City, Scarsdale, N.Y., and Stamford, Conn.
 G. David Foster '65